BruOp/personal-website/content/blog/ibl/index.md

 \right)
 $$

-Karis doesn't provide any mathematic justification for the additional summation in the denominator, or why we should evaluate $L_i$ by importance sampling GGX, but as TODO
+Karis doesn't provide any mathematic justification for the additional summation in the denominator, or why we should evaluate $L_i$ by importance sampling GGX, but as [noted by Sebastian Legarde](https://seblagarde.files.wordpress.com/2015/07/course_notes_moving_frostbite_to_pbr_v32.pdf) (pg.
+64) these empirical terms seem to provde the best correction for our split sum approximation for a constant $L_i$.

 However, one big problem with this is that the GGX NDF is dependent on $\mathbf{v}$ -- which creates "stretchy" reflections.
 Karis approximates the NDF as _isotropic_ where $\mathbf{n} = \mathbf{v}$.
-This is a much larger source of error than the split sum, and is demonstrated by the figure below:
+This is a much larger source of error than the split sum, and is demonstrated by the figure below, which was taken from the previously mentioned [_Moving Frostbite to PBR_ course notes](https://seblagarde.files.wordpress.com/2015/07/course_notes_moving_frostbite_to_pbr_v32.pdf):

 ![Comparison showing the error of our isotropic assumption](./isotropic_error.png "Left: Reflections produced by Isotropic approximation.
 Right: Reference with standard GGX NDF.")

-Notice the anisotropic reflections on the right that we lose with the approximation.
-Taken from the [_Moving Frostbite to PBR_ course notes](https://seblagarde.files.wordpress.com/2015/07/course_notes_moving_frostbite_to_pbr_v32.pdf).
+Notice the anisotropic reflections on the right that we lose with the approximation. .
 While the error is large, it's the price we must pay to be able to perform this sum outside of our render loop when $\mathbf{v}$ is known.

 When it comes to storing the pre-filtered environment map, it's important to note once again that we're creating a different map for different roughness levels of our choosing.
 Since we'll lose high frequency information as roughness increases, we can actually use mip map layers to store the filtered map, with higher roughnesses corresponding to higher mip levels.